KeisakuHiga/rails-project/README.md

 <a name="4-2"></a>

 ### 4.2 User stories
+Bob is a hardcore gambler.
+He went out Tuesday night to the casino.
+He lost all his money, his mortagage payment is due next week and he can't look his wife in the eyes.
+He knows this could be it for his marriage and he doesn't want to go down the same dark path his father did.
+He sees a google advert for a cheap loan, he knows he won't be able to pay it back but who is he to care, he needs money now or he's done for.
+He signs up for an account on GiveMeMoney and puts up a loan request for $3000.
+The amount for his mortgage payment and a bit more to gamble at the casino.
+Within minutes he has multiple offers for highly competive interest rates.
+He takes the option with the longest repayment option.
+He needs as long as he can to get the monkey off his back; and be able to pay back his debts.
+Bobs wife was none the wiser, his mortgage payment was in on time.
+Bob had just bought himself an extra month of relief, all thanks to GiveMeMoney.
 <a name="4-3"></a>

 ### 4.3 A workflow diagram of the user journey/s
+User clicks Sign up, enters details and decides whether to be a borrower or a lender.
+If they are a borrrower they then are able to post a listing and view other listings.
+If they are a lender they are able to then view all listings and post offers competing with other offers.
+Once the borrower is happy with one of the offers posted on their listing they can select that offer by paying for the interest upfront.
+The lender can see their offer got accepted on their offers page then they can contact the borrower to organise the transfer of funds.
 <a name="4-4"></a>

 ### 4.4 Wireframes